hnb2/blog/content/bombardier.md

 ## Http benchmarking with Bombardier

 [Bombardier](https://github.com/codesenberg/bombardier) is a command-line HTTP(s) benchmarking tool written in GO and hosted on github, a nice alternative to Apache AB someone told me about earlier today.
 I think it's a great tool to have a quick overview of how an endpoint of your application server is responding to a high load.
-It iss lightweight, fast and straight to the point.
+It is lightweight, fast and straight to the point.

 ## Installation